nutanix/ntnx-api-golang-clients/iam-go-client/README.md

 certAuthProvider := getResponse.GetData().(import1.CertAuthProvider)

-// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := CertAuthProviderApiInstance.HandleUpdateCertAuthProvider(&certAuthProvider, &extId, args) if err != nil {
+// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := CertAuthProviderApiInstance.HandleUpdateCertAuthProvider(&certAuthProvider&extId, , args) if err != nil {
 ....
 }